Frequently Asked Questions

 Some depts might assist with specific additional costs related to the student undertaking a UROP, such as travel.

-As mentioned elsewhere on this site, the expectation is that the supervisor considers the availability of a bursary for the UROP (whether they are advertising the opportunity or a student has approached them) and that a discussion is had on the subject of a bursary (it's sourcing; it's confirmation) before any UROP is finalised.
+As mentioned elsewhere on this site, the expectation is that the supervisor considers the availability of a bursary for the UROP (whether they are advertising the opportunity or a student has approached them) and that a discussion is had on the subject of a bursary (it's sourcing; it's confirmation) before any UROP is finalised (i.e. registered).
 The outcome of that conversation should be recorded on the UROP Registration form.

 Where the source of a bursary is an organisation external to Imperial the supervisor/student must of course adhere to the terms and conditions of that Award.
 The value of external bursaries (for undergraduate summer research) can vary, i.e. there is no set regime.
+Where the value of the external award is less than the norm described above then the expectation would be for the host department to top it up to the minimum norm.

 Ensure you have exhausted the conversation, and (if the planned UROP is in your own department) bring the situation to the attention of your Senior Tutor so that perhaps they might help you ensure that no stone has been left unturned.
 The UROP Manager is also willing to discuss the situation with you.

 Other students will obviously need to consider finding a research experience elsewhere.
-Not all UK universities have UROP schemes, but most academic depts will have some process in place for managing research internships.
+Not all UK universities have UROP schemes, but most academic depts will have some process in place for managing research experiences.
 London is expensive and perhaps there are cheaper (living cost) options at some of the UK's other great research intensive universities.

 Of course, if a student has left planning a UROP until after bursary competitions and other bursary avenues have closed then the simple answer is to reboot your search and look to next summer (assuming you are not graduating).
 Please don't be be put off trying to achieve your UROP goal, certainly if you are in the early years of your degree and have time to develop that network (and increase your chances of a supervisor funding a UROP from their own resources or of having a successful third-party funding application).